JuliaLang/julia/doc/src/manual/code-loading.md

 Given this `roots` map, in the code of `App` the statement `import Priv` will cause Julia to look up `roots[:Priv]`, which yields `ba13f791-ae1d-465a-978b-69c3ad90f72b`, the UUID of the `Priv` package that is to be loaded in that context.
 This UUID identifies which `Priv` package to load and use when the main application evaluates `import Priv`.

 **The dependency graph** of a project environment is determined by the contents of the manifest file, if present, or if there is no manifest file, `graph` is empty.
-A manifest file contains a stanza for each direct or indirect dependency of a project, including for each one, its UUID and exact version information and optionally an explicit path to to its source code.
+A manifest file contains a stanza for each direct or indirect dependency of a project, including for each one, its UUID and exact version information and optionally an explicit path to its source code.
 Consider the following example manifest file for `App`:

 ```toml
 [[Priv]] # the private one